awslabs/graphstorm/docs/source/advanced/own-models.rst

             self.conv2 = dglnn.HeteroSAGEConv(hid_dim, out_dim)
             self._loss_fn = gsmodel.ClassifyLossFunc(multilabel=False)             # define a loss function

-        def forward(self, blocks, node_feats, pred_ntype, labels):
+        def forward(self, blocks, node_feats, target_ntype, labels):
             h = self.conv1(blocks[0], node_feats)
             h = {ntype: F.relu(h[n_emb] for ntype, n_emb in h.items())
             h = self.conv2(blocks[1], h)
-            loss = self._loss_fn(h[pred_ntype], labels)                            # compute loss value
+            loss = self._loss_fn(h[target_ntype], labels)                            # compute loss value
             return loss

 You may notice that the GraphStorm already provides common loss functions for classification, regression and link prediction, which can be easily imported and used in your model.
 But you are free to use any PyTorch loss functions or even your own loss function.
 In the above codes, we also add the prediction node type and labels to compute the loss.

 The ``predict()`` function is for inference and it will not be used for backward.
 Its input arguments are similar to the forward() function, but no need for labels.
 The ``predict()`` function will return two values.
 The first is the prediction results, not the logits.
 The second is the model embeddings, which could be used for some specific purposes (this return value is uncommon for some users, and we are working on the fix this confusion).
-With these requirements, the ``predict()`` function of the dummy model is like the codes below.
+With these requirements, the ``predict()`` function of the dummy model is like the code below.

 .. code-block:: python

-    def predict(self, blocks, node_feats, pred_ntype):
+    def predict(self, blocks, node_feats, target_ntype):
             h = self.conv1(blocks[0], node_feats)
             h = {ntype: F.relu(h[n_emb] for ntype, n_emb in h.items())
             h = self.conv2(blocks[1], h)
-            return h[pred_ntype].argmax(dim=1), h[pred_ntype]                       # return two values: one is the predict results,
+            return h[target_ntype].argmax(dim=1), h[target_ntype]                       # return two values: one is the predict results,
                                                                                     # while another is the computed node representations, which can be saved.

 The ``create_optimizer()`` function is for users to define its own optimizer.
-You can put the optimizer definition from the training flow in here, like the codes below
+You can put the optimizer definition from the training flow in here, like the code below

 .. code-block:: python